 Reach 1 Trail, completed in 2010, provides a scenic opportunity for local people and visitors to explore the Chelan River Gorge.

-The PUD also operates the Rocky Reach Visitor Center, where you can look a salmon in the eye through windows on the fish ladder.
-The Visitor Center provides guided and self-guided tours through the powerhouse and Museum of the Columbia, one of the most exciting and innovative interpretive museums of the West.
-The Visitor Center offers educational programs for young and old throughout the visitor season.
+The PUD also operates the Rocky Reach Discovery Center, where you can look a salmon in the eye through windows on the fish ladder.
+The Discovery Center provides guided and self-guided tours through the powerhouse and Museum of the Columbia, one of the most exciting and innovative interpretive museums of the West.
+The Discovery Center offers educational programs for young and old throughout the visitor season.

 Both the Columbia River and Lake Chelan are popular for boating and fishing.
 The PUD gathers information on river flows and water temperatures, lake levels, and fish counts as part of operating PUD hydro projects and provides this information to the public.
 For all available data, use the links on this page or go to our Fast Facts page.